mhaseebtariq/doppel-speller/README.md

 * Predicts the best match using the `OneVsRestClassifier` for the entire (not just the nearest matches) "truth" database

 ## TODO
-* More details on README
+* Extend README to include more details/explanation of the solution
 * Document classes/methods in the code
 * Write unit tests
 * Refactor code to be more SOLID